Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **VATS - Can I disable Bullet Time and enable VATS instead?**
   - No. VATS is very difficult to balance and is inherently incompatible with other mods included in Uranium Fever.
 All perks and traits are functional with Bullet Time, which is a superior skill-based alternative to VATS.

+- **Wabbajack - The Uranium Fever installation froze in Wabbajack.
+What do I do?**
+  - Re-run the `Uranium Fever.wabbajack` installer.
+The installer will resume where it left off, correcting any errors that occurred along the way.

 - **Weapon Sway - Why does my weapon sway around my crosshair?**
   - you do not meet the required SPECIAL and weapon skill recommended in order to use the weapon.